2024 Endorsements English

 Endorsements

-Irvine has four City Council members and a Mayor.
-City Council members establish city policy, pass ordinances, and vote on the budget.
-The Council appoints a City Manager, who oversees the administration of the city.
+La Habra has five City Council members.
+City Council members establish policy, pass ordinances, and vote on the budget.

 They manage the government at the city level, including services like parks, police, firefighters, housing, emergency medical services, roads and transportation.